GaParmar/clean-fid/README.md

     ```

-- FID of a folder of generated images
+- Compute FID between one folder of images and pre-computed datasets statistics (e.g., `FFHQ`)
     ```
     from cleanfid import fid